RichieSjt/AVL-Tree-GUI/README.md

 ## Functionality
 **A program capable of inserting and deleting nodes into a self-balancing binary tree.**

 To run the program simply download the .jar file and execute it.
-Here you will be able to insert nodes into the tree, the tree is updated automaatically everytime a new node is inserted.
+Here you will be able to insert nodes into the tree which is updated automatically everytime a new node is inserted.
 You can also delete a node by entering its value, the tree will remove it and balance itself again.

 ## Built with